jorisroovers/gusto2/gusto2-app/TASKS.md

 Fix comfort food friday, it's not working correctly

 In the rule that checks whether meals are not planned more than once in 3 weeks, deeplink the violating meals to the recipes page, so when the meal is clicked in the violation message it should go to the recipe page showing that recipe (and including all the meals planned for that recipe, which is already implemented).

-Change the mealplan rule that checks for weekly rice to checking for the 'asian' or 'rice' tags.

 # Recipes